GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 (3) He wept for himself when he agonized over the upcoming crucifixion.

- The Hebrews writer states: “In the days of his flesh, Jesus offered up prayers and supplications, with loud cries and tears, to him who was able to save him from death . . .”
-(Heb.
+ The Hebrews writer states: “In the days of his flesh, Jesus offered up prayers and supplications, with loud cries and tears, to him who was able to save him from death…” (Heb.
 5:7a).

 b.
 At the opposite end of the spectrum from sadness, he felt righteous anger when seeing injustice.